nand2mario/snestang/doc/design.md

 SNES CPU uses variable clock speeds.
 Basically a CPU cycle takes 6, 8 or 12 master clock cycles depending on the operation.
 Cycles with no memory or I/O operation takes 6 master clock cycles.
 Cycles accessing memory takes 8.
 Cycles accessing I/O takes 12.

 Therefore, actual timing for a CPU cycle would look like this:
-  * Phase 0 (marked by `SYSCLKF_CE` in code, "falling sys clk"): P65 computation is executed.
-  * Phase 1: memory read requests are issued.
+  * Phase 0 (marked by `SYSCLKF_CE` in code, "falling sys clk"): P65 computation is executed, and memory read requests issued.
   * Middle phase (marked by `SYSCLKR_CE`, "rising sys clk"): memory write requests are issues.
   * For DMA, there could be at most one read and one write.
 So the result of the read is used by the write.